esm-dev/modern-monaco/README.md

 A Web Code Editor powered by [monaco-editor-core](https://www.npmjs.com/package/monaco-editor-core) with radical ESM support.
 Core features include:

 - ESM only, load dependencies on demand, no `MonacoEnvironment` required.
-- Using [Shiki](https://shiki.style) for syntax highlighting with tons of themes and grammars.
+- Using [Shiki](https://shiki.style) for syntax highlighting with tons of grammars and themes.
 - Pre-highlighting code with Shiki and load `monaco-editor-core` in background.
 - Support **server-side rendering(SSR)**.
 - Builtin Virtual File System(VFS) for multiple files editing.